WEHI-ResearchComputing/WEHI-ResearchComputing.github.io/intakes/12-Semester-1-2025/index.md

 These reports are written by the group to help share information to future interns and interested parties.

+For more examples, see the [Intake 11 - Summary Report Page](https://wehi-researchcomputing.github.io/intakes/11-Summer-2024-2025/)

 # REDMANE Data / Clinical Dashboards

 The challenge that we were trying to solve was ...